tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

      :align: center
      :alt: DIOT configuration

-- There are 3 VAT options for this report, 16%, 0% and exempt, one invoice line in Odoo is considered exempt if there is no tax on it, the other 2 taxes are already configured correctly.
+- There are 3 VAT options for this report, 16%, 0% and exempt, one invoice line in CoquiAPPs is considered exempt if there is no tax on it, the other 2 taxes are already configured correctly.
-- Remember that to pay an invoice that represents a prepayment, you must first request the invoice and then pay it and properly reconcile the payment following the standard Odoo procedure.
+- Remember that to pay an invoice that represents a prepayment, you must first request the invoice and then pay it and properly reconcile the payment following the standard CoquiAPPs procedure.
 - You do not need to fill in all your partner data to try to generate the supplier invoice, you can correct this information when you generate the report.
 - Remember that this report only shows vendor invoices that were actually paid.